jaclu/tmux-mouse-swipe/README.md

 one more cell of movement is needed to detect direction, minimal movement distance is two characters.

+## Not purely vertical / horizontal swipes

+If both vertical and horizontal swiping is detected, the axis with the most delta is assumed to be the intended action.

 ## Pane borders

 tmux sends mouse coordinates relative to the pane that the mouse is over,